zippyy/myblog/content/post/digital-nomad-vpn-hardware/index.md

 The Flint is awesome, its got WiFi-6, 5 Ethernet ports (1 Gigabit WAN and 4 Gigabit LAN), and like pretty much everything from GL-inet, a USB 3.0 port, as well as 4 beefy external antennas, It also has a chipset capable of handling routing for Gigabit networks no problem (Some other brand struggle here if your connection is 1gbps).

-All in all its a great choice and highly reccomended as long as you don't need mesh (You want the Velica below for that)
+All in all its a great choice and highly recommended as long as you don't need mesh (You want the Velica below for that)

 #### Brume 2

 ![Brume 2](mt2500_main.png)

 [Brume 2](https://www.gl-inet.com/products/gl-mt2500/) is a newer offering from GL-inet and its got a cool new feature called *VPN Cascading*, it can run both OpenVPN and Wireguard at the same time (This is by itself nothing new, the flint will do this too) with the added functionality of being able to transfer traffic between the two.
-For example you can have the OpenVPN connecting to a coprate VPN and then connect your TravelRouter and Work Device to the Wireguard endpoint and pass that traffic onward to the OpenVPN side of things, this could be very useful for someone who's company uses OpenVPN but doesn't enforce the Always-On functionality or enforce the use of the application on the device which may not be all companies but at least some will be this lenient.
+For example you can have the OpenVPN connecting to a corporate VPN and then connect your TravelRouter and Work Device to the Wireguard endpoint and pass that traffic onward to the OpenVPN side of things, this could be very useful for someone who's company uses OpenVPN but doesn't enforce the Always-On functionality or enforce the use of the application on the device which may not be all companies but at least some will be this lenient.

 Setup for this device would be mostly the same except for an added part of configuring the Secondary Interface with your OpenVPN config which I will cover in yet another update post.